mikegallimore/NHL_Single/README.md

 After much trial and all error, there is no means for automating the removal of the NUL bytes.
 Thus the necessity, at present, for manually doing so--which is easy enough in Excel with a macro but obviously tedious--in order to get a complete play-by-play file as output.

-To spare any potential user the drudgery, <a href="https://www.dropbox.com/home/20062007_pbp">this Dropbox folder</a> contains purged 20062007 play-by-play files that that users can download and, by using the optional 'load_pbp' command-line argument, continue its processing without having to forego any loss of events.
+To spare any potential user the drudgery, <a href="https://www.dropbox.com/home/20062007_pbp">this Dropbox folder</a> contains purged 20062007 play-by-play files that that users can download and, by using the optional 'load_pbp' command-line argument, continue its processing without having to forego any loss of events:<br>
+<code>python run_game.py 20062007 20001 --load_pbp true </code>

 ### 2019-2020 Notice